jekyllt/jasper/README.md

 ### Author pages

 As discussed [here](https://github.com/biomadeira/jasper/issues/3), in order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your *username* as defined in the *[\_config.yml](_config.yml)* file.
-This probably means that with a bit of hacking you could in principle generate multiple author blogs...
+This probably means that with a bit of hacking you could in principle generate multiple author blogs.
+Check this [link](https://github.com/biomadeira/jasper/issues/10) for more on working with multiple authors...

 ## Issues and contributing